Fallout: New Vegas: Setting

 Fallout: New Vegas takes place in 2281, 204 years after a devastating nuclear war between the United States and China, known as the Great War.
-Three major entities seek control of the Mojave Desert, which is known in-game as the Mojave Wasteland: The New California Republic (NCR) is a democratic republic that attempts to maintain law; Caesar's Legion is a violent, tribal army of slavers that is inspired by the Roman legion; and Mr. House is a mysterious businessman from New Vegas who controls an army of robots called Securitrons, acting as the city's dictator.
+Three major factions vie for control of the Mojave Desert, known in-game as the Mojave Wasteland: the New California Republic (NCR), a democratic republic attempting to restore representative government and maintain law and order; Caesar's Legion, a violent totalitarian army of tribal slavers inspired by the Roman legion; and Mr. House, a reclusive New Vegas businessman who commands an army of Securitron robots and rules as the city's technocratic dictator.
 As part of an eastward expansion from California, the NCR took control of the Hoover Dam, which provides electricity to the surrounding area.
-Both Caesar's Legion and Mr. House want to control the Hoover Dam for themselves and advance their own plans for the region.
-Minor factions include the Boomers, a heavily armed xenophobic tribe at Nellis Air Force Base; the Powder Gangers, escaped convicts from an NCR correctional facility; the Great Khans, a tribe of drug dealers; and the Brotherhood of Steel, a militant organization that aims to secure and hold old-world technology.
+Both Caesar's Legion and Mr. House seek to control the Hoover Dam for themselves and advance their own plans for the region.
+Minor factions include the Boomers, a heavily armed xenophobic tribe at Nellis Air Force Base; the Powder Gangers, escaped convicts from an NCR correctional facility; the Great Khans, a tribe of drug dealers; the Brotherhood of Steel, a militant organization that aims to secure and hold old-world technology; and the Followers of the Apocalypse, a humanitarian organization providing education and medical services to the impoverished people of the New Vegas outskirt areas.